neuromatch/mexa-hack/virtual-hack-1.md

 2. **Combining Multi-Modal Data Streams:** Explore how language data could be combined with other types of data, such as passively collected sensor data (e.g., heart rate variability from wearables, activity levels from fitness trackers) or behavioral data (e.g., sleep patterns, smartphone usage).
 How can multi-modal data integration improve the accuracy and robustness of mental health assessments compared to using language data alone?
 3. **Ethical and Privacy Considerations:** Address the ethical challenges of using passively collected data.
 How can your solution ensure data privacy, consent, and security while providing meaningful insights?
 How will you prevent the model from making inaccurate or harmful conclusions, especially when operating autonomously?
 4. **Evaluating Progress Over Time:** Propose how your solution could be used to track changes in mental health conditions over time.
 How can LLMs detect meaningful trends or patterns in an individual’s language and behaviors that signal improvement, deterioration, or a need for intervention?
 5. **Health Care and Real-World Applicability:** Consider how this solution could be implemented in real-world settings.
-How can it assist health care professionals in identifying and monitoring patients at risk of developing mental health problems?
+How can it assist healthcare professionals in identifying and monitoring patients at risk of developing mental health problems?
 Alternatively, how could it be used by individuals as a self-management tool for mental health?